aoterodelaroza/aoterodelaroza.github.io/_critic2/99_examples/example_08_01_gridcps.md

 ## Load the reconstructed valence density and augment it with the core
 ## contribution.
 The pseudopotential charge (the number of valence
 ## electrons) is 4 for Si and 6 for O.
-load quartz_o_PAWDEN zpsp si 4 o 6 core
+load quartz_o_PAWDEN zpsp si 4 o 6

 ## Write the core+valence density to a cube file (rhoae.cube).
 We
 ## cannot interpolate from the above because it is not a pure grid